xUhEngwAng/912-notes/words.md

 > (adj)complete and including everything that is necessary

 	- He has writen a fully comprehensive guide to Rome.
-	- We offer you a comprehensive training in all aspected of the business.
+	- We offer you a comprehensive training in all aspects of the business.

 + coordination
 > (n)the act of making all the people involved in a plan or activity work together in an organized way.